7 Conversion Rate Optimization Strategies Every Business Should Use

 - Contact page

 In most cases, it’s smart to focus your time on bottom-of-the-funnel pages, like those mentioned above, because they can have the most impact on your business and its bottom line.
-Again, though, you’ll want to consider traffic quantity when choosing your test pages.
+Again, though, you’ll want to consider traffic quantity when choosing your test pages in order to build an optimal conversion rate optimization strategy.

 5. Experiment with non-button CTAs